 If the employee works during a holiday, then there are two options.
-The employer can pay the full shift at an overtime rate (1.5 times the wage) or choose to give a holiday at an agreed upon time between the worker and the boss.
-The day must be taken prior to annual vacation and will constitute a general holiday.
+The employer can pay the full shift at an overtime rate (1.5 times the wage) or choose to give a holiday at an agreed-upon time between the worker and the boss.
+The day must be taken before annual vacation and will constitute a general holiday.
 It is often called a day in lieu.

 Minimum Wage Deductions